-Community Edition is available using an open source license, and ships with source code.
+Community Edition is released under the Apache 2.0 License, and ships with source code.

 The Community Edition is not always at the same release number as EE.
 For example, Enterprise Edition can be shipping few versions ahead of Community Edition.